HB-668

 Plain Language

-No person or business entity may offer, advertise, or provide therapy or counseling services — including through an AI system — to the public in Virginia unless those services are conducted by a licensed mental health service provider.
-This effectively prohibits standalone AI therapy products that operate without a licensed provider.
-It also prohibits advertising AI-only therapy or counseling services.
-The prohibition applies to any person or business entity, not just licensed providers — it catches AI companies and platforms that might attempt to offer unlicensed AI therapy directly to consumers.
+No person or business entity may provide, advertise, or offer therapy or counseling services to the Virginia public through AI unless those services are conducted by a licensed mental health service provider.
+This effectively prohibits AI-only therapy products — a companion chatbot or AI therapy app cannot offer therapy or counseling in Virginia unless a licensed provider is conducting the services.
+The prohibition extends to advertising and offering, not just actual delivery, broadening the reach to marketing of AI therapy products.

 Statutory Text